Graph neural network: Self-attention pooling

 where $\text{GNN}$ is a generic permutation equivariant GNN layer (e.g., GCN, GAT, MPNN).

 The Self-attention pooling layer can then be formalised as follows:

 where $\mathbf{i} = \text{top}_k(\mathbf{y})$ is the subset of nodes with the top-k highest projection scores, $\odot$ denotes element-wise matrix multiplication.

 The self-attention pooling layer can be seen as an extension of the top-k pooling layer.
 Differently from top-k pooling, the self-attention scores computed in self-attention pooling account both for the graph features and the graph topology.

+Heterophilic Graph Learning

+Homophily principle, i.e., nodes with the same labels or similar attributes are more likely to be connected, has been commonly believed to be the main reason for the superiority of Graph Neural Networks (GNNs) over traditional Neural Networks (NNs) on graph-structured data, especially on node-level tasks.
+However, recent work has identified a non-trivial set of datasets where GNN's performance compared to the NN's is not satisfactory.
+Heterophily, i.e., low homophily, has been considered the main cause of this empirical observation.
+People have begun to revisit and re-evaluate most existing graph models in the heterophily scenario across various kinds of graphs, e.g., heterogeneous graphs, temporal graphs and hypergraphs.
+Moreover, numerous graph-related applications are found to be closely related to the heterophily problem, e.g. graph fraud/anomaly detection, graph adversarial attacks and robustness, privacy, federated learning and point cloud segmentation, graph clustering, recommender systems, generative models, link prediction, graph classification and coloring, etc. In the past few years, considerable effort has been devoted to studying and addressing the heterophily issue in graph learning.

 Applications

 Protein folding

 Graph neural networks are one of the main building blocks of AlphaFold, an artificial intelligence program developed by Google's DeepMind for solving the protein folding problem in biology.
 AlphaFold achieved first place in several CASP competitions.

 Social networks

 Social networks are a major application domain for GNNs due to their natural representation as social graphs.
 GNNs are used to develop recommender systems based on both social relations and item relations.